Mutual fund sales loads are a commission collected by stockbrokers or mutual fund companies when they sell shares of mutual funds to investors.

 What Is a Mutual Fund Sales Load?

-There are two types of mutual fund sales loads - front end sales loads and back end sales loads (also called deferred sales loads).
+There are two types of mutual fund sales loads—front-end sales loads and back-end sales loads (also called deferred sales loads).

-- Front End Sales Loads: These are marketing fees paid up front at the time of the investment.
-If you invest $100,000 into a mutual fund with a 5% sales load, when you make the investment, $5,000 will be taken out of your account and used to pay the broker and other distributors that helped get you to choose that investment.
+These are marketing fees paid upfront at the time of the investment.
+If you invest $100,000 into a mutual fund with a 5% sales load, at the time you invest, $5,000 will be taken out of your account and used to pay the broker and other distributors that helped get you to choose that investment.
 That means you will begin with only $95,000 in money working for you.
 Over time, that can make a big difference.

-- Back End Sales Loads or Deferred Sales Loads: These are marketing fees paid when you sell the investment.
-That way, all of your money is working for you from the beginning, meaning more compounding if you selected a successful mutual fund or other investment product.
-It still takes a bite out of your holdings but it is less onerous over the long-run than front end sales loads.
+Also called deferred sales loads, these are marketing fees paid when you sell the investment.
+In this instance, all your money is working for you from the beginning, meaning more compounding growth if you selected a successful mutual fund or other investment product.
+It still takes a bite out of your holdings, but is less onerous over the long-run than front-end sales loads.

-In most cases, a declining back end sales load would result in you owning no sales load at all if you held the investment for seven years or longer, which can encourage long-term thinking.
-You need to read the mutual fund prospectus, though, to find out the details of your specific holdings.
+In most cases, a declining back-end sales load would result in you owing no sales load at all if you held the investment for seven years or longer, which can encourage long-term thinking.
+You need to read the mutual fund prospectus to find out the details of your specific holdings.

 What should be clear to you is that a mutual fund sales load results in less money in your pocket in most cases.
-That leads us to one of the most important rules of mutual fund investing: You should probably never buy a mutual fund that has a sales load.
+That leads us to one of the most important rules of mutual fund investing: you should probably never buy a mutual fund that has a sales load.